-In general, OCR classifies compliance problems by different levels of severity.
+Violation.
 A "violation" of Title IX represents compliance problems so severe as to deny equal athletic opportunity on the basis of sex program-wide.
 An institution found in violation of Title IX - and that refuses to remedy the violation - risks losing federal funding.

+Moderate Disparity.
 A "disparity" represents a difference in benefits where students of one sex are at a disadvantage, but not to the extent of a violation.
+A moderate or significant disparity generally refers to situations where several teams for one sex are at a disadvantage for a more important benefit; however, the concern does not rise to the level of a violation.

+Minor Disparity.
 A minor disparity usually represents situations where only one or two teams representing a small percentage of the participants for one sex, such as 20% or less, are at a disadvantage for a minor benefit.
-A significant disparity generally refers to situations where several teams for one sex are at a disadvantage.

-For both the accommodation of interests and abilities and scholarships, failure to comply with either program component may violate Title IX.
-Compliance problems within the other 11 program components do not by themselves violate Title IX unless the problems are egregious.
+Pattern and/or Practice of Discrimination Is Often a Violation.
+For both the accommodation of interests and abilities and scholarships, failure to comply with either program component is likely to violate Title IX.
+Compliance problems within the other eleven program components do not by themselves violate Title IX unless the problems are egregious.
 However, disparities are reviewed collectively to determine whether they create a pattern and practice of discrimination.
 If so, a series of disparities may rise to the level of a violation.
 Many institutions, even when avoiding a violation in a single program component such as the accommodation of interests and abilities or scholarships, have a series of disparities that creates a pattern and practice of discrimination that violates Title IX.
 Consequently, administrators should remedy any minor disparity that is identified as soon as possible to reduce the potential for a violation.